 Cheap seat cuisine has long been the subject of airline jokes and complaints, and for good reason.
 It pays to be informed as quality and availability of airline food varies widely from airline to airline and flight to flight.
-As a rule, always check with the airlines in advance of your flight to see what is available.
-If you must have special food or you're on a restricted diet, consider carrying food onboard your flight.
+As a rule, always check with the airlines before your flight to see what’s available.
+If you must have special food or you’re on a restricted diet, consider carrying food onboard.

-In-flight food service has suffered in recent years due to intense cost-cutting with food and beverage among the first items to be slashed.
+In-flight food service has suffered in recent years due to intense cost-cutting, with food and beverage among the first items to be slashed.
 In some cases, food is available during the flight, but only for an additional fee.
+You can check out pictures and ratings of meals other passengers have had at airlinemeals.net.

 Check the airline and flight